Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/index.md

 |version|uint8[3]|0-2|Version of the firmware running on the device|1, 5, 1 ≡ v1.5.1|
 |v_bat|uint16|3-4|Battery voltage in mV|2947 ≡ 2:947V|
 |temp|int16|5-6|Temperature measured inside the device in 1/10 °C|246 ≡ 24.6°C|

+!!! warning "Temperature Sensor"
+    The temperature sensor is not present anymore on dedicated V2 hardware, instead 0xffff will be returned.

 We provide a JavaScript reference implementation of a decoder for this status packet on [**GitHub**](https://github.com/lobaro/ttn-data-formats/blob/master/wmbus-bridge/decoder.js){: target="_blank"}, which can be used directly for decoding in [**The Things Network**](https://www.thethingsnetwork.org/){: target="_blank"}.